-Certainly, 2012 will go down as one of the truly great vintages of California cabernet sauvignon.
+Certainly, 2012 will go down as one of the best cabernet sauvignon vintages in California.
 How can such an incredible vintage be shadowed by its successor, 2013?
-Well, that is exactly what happened with the best back-to-back vintages in my memory.
-Here are the five key factors that allowed us to bottle a stellar 2013 Jordan Cabernet Sauvignon.
-These core components of the growing season, vineyards, husbandry and harvest helped determine the quality and structure of the cabernet sauvignon grapes when they arrived at the crush pad in 2013.
+Well, that is exactly what happened with the arrival of 2013 wines: the best back-to-back vintages in my memory.
+Here are the five key factors that allowed us to bottle a stellar 2013 Jordan Cabernet Sauvignon–and why the 2013 wines are so good.
+The beautiful weather, precision farming techniques and diversity of vineyards helped determine the quality and structure of the 2013 cabernet sauvignon grapes when they arrived at the crush pad.

-What began as one of the warmest, driest and earliest growing seasons on record, 2013 enjoyed sunny days and temperatures in the ‘60s and ‘70s from February into March, causing an early bud break.
+What began as one of the warmest, driest and earliest growing seasons on record, 2013 enjoyed sunny days and temperatures in the ‘60s and ‘70s from February into March, causing an early bud break, as described in our 2013 vintage spring growing season post.
 Luckily, the frost scares of spring never materialized.
 Mercury levels soon shot into the ‘90s, and flowering also commenced in early May, three weeks ahead of schedule.
 With no adverse weather to interrupt pollination, fruit set occurred briskly and beautifully in early June, with berries of uniform size and overall yields comparable to the bountiful 2012.
+Though the end of June was a nail-biter in terms of weather, no negative effects from the gloomy days and rain materialized.
 Temperatures suddenly decreased to a more moderate level in August with impeccable timing, allowing the grapes to develop very intense, concentrated flavors with lots of structure and natural acidity.
 A heat spike in early September, followed by two small rain events later in the month, contributed to a nail-biting finale.
 In the end, we were pleasantly surprised that Mother Nature graced us with two back-to-back extraordinary vintages—incredible quality with ample fruit to fill our fermentation vats.

 The final blend of 2013 Jordan Cabernet Sauvignon began with different vineyard blocks from Jordan Estate and 15 growers primarily situated in the benchlands and hillsides of Geyserville, east of the Russian River.
 Three factors are paramount in the selection of our growers: vineyard sites with well-drained, gravelly soils that provide both physiologically mature fruit and mineral characters in the finish of the wine, regions with a climate that correctly matches the grape variety and the growers’ commitment to excellence.
 It is this necessary combination of climate, soil and husbandry that shares a common thread with the grand cru classé Bordeaux that inspire our style of winemaking.